storyprotocol/protocol-contracts/README.md

 ## License

-The primary license for StoryProtocol is the Business Source License 1.1 (`BUSL-1.1`), see [LICENSE](https://github.com/storyprotocol/protocol-contracts/blob/main/LICENSE).
+The primary license for StoryProtocol is the Alpha Testing Agreement, see [LICENSE](https://github.com/storyprotocol/protocol-contracts/blob/main/LICENSE).
 Minus the following exceptions:
 - [Hooks](./contracts/hooks) and [Base Modules](./contracts/modules/base) have an MIT License
 - [Interfaces](./contracts/interfaces) have an MIT license